 The woman agreed to the bargain, and the devil constructed the grand stone bridge with his own hands.
 Marks said to be his handprints can still be seen on one of the foundation stones at the centre of the bridge when the river is low enough.

 On completion of the bridge, the old woman saw her husband approaching and realised the devil’s intention.
 Calling her dog to her, she stooped and picked up a stone, casting it across the bridge.
 Rushing across the bridge to retrieve it, the dog became the first living thing to cross the devil’s bridge, robbing him off his prize.
-Furious at being foiled, the devil let out a prolonged scream of rage before casting himself from the side of the bridge, disappearing in a cloud of brimstone and he hit the water.
+Furious at being foiled, the devil let out a prolonged scream of rage before casting himself from the side of the bridge, disappearing in a cloud of brimstone as he hit the water.

 While the Devil’s Bridge is now better known as a popular destination for day trippers, it is not without its own modern morbid tale.
 The middle of the bridge has become a popular location for tombstoning, with young visitors following the devil’s descent down to the water below by jumping from the bridge.
 In reality, the rocky banks and uneven riverbed make this a dangerous practice, with only a small margin for error on landing.
 Despite a growing toll of injuries amongst jumpers, including at least two incidents that resulted in broken backs and the required attendance of the Air Ambulance, jumping from the bridge continued to grow in popularity during the early 2000s.